Pay per appointment lead generation is one of the most high-paying lead-gen models.

 - $12,500 – $37,500 per week

-Now, these are bare minimum estimates.
+Now, these are the bare minimum estimates.
 Seasoned appointment generators book 3-4 appointments every day and charge at least 10% of the total product/service cost.

 Evidently, there is lots of money in pay per appointment lead generation given you do it right.